thi-ng/umbrella/README.md

 (Most, but not all packages have tests)

-Due to various build/config issues/complexities, we're now using our own test runner [@thi.ng/testament](https://github.com/thi-ng/umbrella/tree/develop/packages/testament)
+Due to various build/config issues/complexities, we're now using our own minimal test runner [@thi.ng/testament](https://github.com/thi-ng/umbrella/tree/develop/packages/testament)